Digestion is the foundation of our health.

 - Sip hot water.
 Drink hot plain water between meals.
 A sip every 15 minutes is ideal.
 This stimulates your digestion.
 Cold iced water, on the other hand, slows your digestion.

 - Eat your largest meal of the day at lunch.
 Chew slowly and completely.
 Put your phone down or shut your computer and focus only on your meal.
 Be grateful.

 - Don’t overeat.
 Stop when you’re 80% full.
 Cup your hands as if you were filling them with water, don’t eat more than three hands full.

 - Choose fermented and cultured food and drinks as often as possible.
 Delicious examples are raw sauerkrauts and kombucha or kefir drinks.

 - Reset with a semi-annual cleanse, detox or fast.
 Ayurvedic cleanses are readily accessible via the various practitioners located near you or online.

-Megan Henderson is a mom, yoga teacher, former organic farmer, and a writer living in Boulder, Colorado, where she grows nightshades and 3 children while drinking homemade kombucha under the suburban starlight.
+Author Megan Henderson is a mom, yoga teacher, former organic farmer and a writer living in Boulder, Colorado, where she grows nightshades and three children while drinking homemade kombucha under the suburban starlight.